I’ll probably go through this and clean it up some day, but this is a quick run down of terms you might hear and not know about.

 Sport Fencing / Olympic Fencing – The modern sport descended from historical sword play.

 Valhalla, VBB – Valhalla Battle and Beer Fest.
 A new event hosted by The Knights Hall featuring many kinds of armored tournaments as well as multiple opportunities to socialize and enjoy the weekend.
-The first one is scheduled for 25-29 August, 2021 and this is expected to be an annual event. https://theknightshall.com/events/valhalla-battle-beer-fest/
+The first one was 25-29 August, 2021 and this is expected to be an annual event, with VBB 2022 already planned. https://theknightshall.com/events/valhalla-battle-beer-fest/